BCCDC-PHL/simulate-short-reads/README.md

 PROPORTION
 ```

 ...where `ID` is an identifier for the contaminant (avoid using spaces in the identifier), `ASSEMBLY` is a path to a FASTA-formatted genome that contaminant reads will be simulated from, and `PROPORTION` is a floating point number between 0 and 1 that determines the proportion of the sample that is contaminated by that genome.
-The sum of the values in the `PROPOTION` field should not be greater than 1.
+The sum of the values in the `PROPORTION` field should not be greater than 1.

 ## Outputs
 The pipeline creates one output directory per set of simulated reads, below the directory provided for the `--outdir` parameter.
 The output directories are named